 Usually, schools try to make sure their policies align with the ethical standards described by leading school counselors.
-However, there may occasionally come conflicts between these two guidelines.
-As a school counselor, you must emphasize that your top priory is the success of the student.
+However, there may occasionally be conflicts between these two guidelines.
+As a school counselor, you must emphasize that your top priority is the success of the student.

-So, when answering, place the emphasis that you will follow whichever guidelines respect students and assists them more.
+So, when answering, place the emphasis that you will follow whichever guidelines respect students and assist them more.

 A potential response could be: “Throughout my career, there have been very few conflicts between school values and the values reflected in school counseling guides.
 However, if this does occur, I will follow the guidelines that I see work best in helping students, regardless of whether they are the school’s policies or the national counseling guidelines.”